MMA honors 75th anniversary of Iwo Jima - The Monitor

-HARLINGEN — Col. Christopher S. Dowling, president of Marine Military Academy, took out from his peaked cap a letter after addressing the crowd on the MMA parade grounds.
+HARLINGEN — Colonel Christopher S. Dowling, President of Marine Military Academy, took out from his peaked cap a letter after addressing the crowd on the MMA parade grounds.

 Dowling was speaking Wednesday at the academy’s commemoration of the 75th anniversary of the World War II Battle of Iwo Jima.
 The letter was written by Iwo Jima survivor Hersel E. Williams, soon to be 95, who had attended the academy’s Iwo Jima ceremonies for the past six years.